wvrnnier/wvrnnier/README.md

 My name is Néstor, I like to consider myself a software developer with a strong foundation in web.
 I enjoy working across the stack, from designing schemas to crafting back or frontends.
-I've currently completed my degree alongside an internship at Accenture in Madrid.
+I've currently completed my degree alongside an internship.

 I'm particularly drawn to algorithmic design and software arquitecture patterns.